warner/lothar-blog/drafts/Why-SPAKE2-Works/Why-SPAKE2-Works.md

 discrete-log problem again, except to base ``X`` instead of base ``G``).

-To visualize this, I imagine adding a second ring of rocks around the first, perhaps labelled "Multiply by 3".
-Each element (rock) in the outer ring is obtained by doing ``scalarmut(3, X)`` with the element in the inner ring.
+To visualize this, I imagine adding a second ring of rocks around the first, perhaps labelled "Multiply by 2".
+Each element (rock) in the outer ring is obtained by doing ``scalarmut(2, X)`` with the element in the inner ring.
 This is a permutation: every kind of rock will appear exactly once in each ring.
-If we could peek inside the rocks and see their secret scalars, we'd notice that the scalars in the outer ring were always equal to 3 times the scalars in the rocks in the inner ring (well, ``3*x%P``).
+If we could peek inside the rocks and see their secret scalars, we'd notice that the scalars in the outer ring were always equal to 2 times the scalars in the rocks in the inner ring (well, ``2*x%P``).
 But since we can't break open the rocks to see those scalars, all we see is a permutation.

+Now add another ring, for "multiply by 3".
+And more rings, for each scalar up to P.

+torus?

 We can define "subtraction" to work like we're used to.
 Since scalars are all modulo P, we can define ``-X`` as being ``scalarmult(P-1, X)``,